dwright20/SportradarNode/README.md

 $ npm install sportradar-node
 ```
 ### Example
-Lets get a list of the NFL teams who made the playoffs in the 2021-2022 season:
+Let's get a list of the NFL teams who made the playoffs in the 2021-2022 season:

 ```typescript
 import * as sra from 'sportradar-node';